tstillwell/catalog_web_app_flask/README.md

 You can test the third party Logins using the accounts you made earlier and if they work then OAUTH2 is working properly.

+You can change the port used by the app by modifying the `port=5000` keyword at the bottom of the file.

+### Issues and Suggestions

 If you run into any issues running the app or have any ideas for improvement feel free to open an issue on github.

-You can change the port used by the app by modifying the `port=5000` keyword at the bottom of the file.

 # Built with Help From